-The winter season runs from November through mid-March with practices held twice a week.
-Girls' Basketball competes in the Southshore Parochial Athletic League (SSPL) and games are typically played on Saturday.
-Boys' Basketball competes in the SWBC league and, if there are sufficient athletes to warrant two teams at a grade level, SSPL.
-Teams are divided on the basis of skill level and playing experience.
+The winter season runs from November through mid-March with practices held twice a wee on Mondays and Thursdays.
+All teams compete in the Southshore Parochial Athletic League (SSPL) and games are typically played on Saturday.
+Teams may also compete in tournaments.